Skip to main content

 Sammlung Panza (II), Kunsthalle Düsseldorf

-‘New Spirit in Painting’, Royal Academy, London
+‘New Spirit in Painting’, Royal Academy, London, UK

 Orchard Gallery, Londonderry, Northern Ireland